-2021-006: Impact Fees - Impact Fee Schedule - Significant Deficiency
+2021-006: Impact Fees - Impact Fee Schedule - Reissued and Reworded - Material Weakness

-Condition: During our testing we noted that the District's impact fee schedule did not include a detail of the impact fees on hand as of December 31, 2021 that included from which project or source the fees were collected from.
+Condition: During our testing we noted that the District's impact fee schedule did not include a detail of the type of fees collected during the year, the impact fee expenditures for the year, or the impact fees on hand as of December 31, 2022.

-Criteria: UCA 11-36a-601 states, "A local subdivision that collects an impact fee shall: ...
-(4) At the end of each fiscal year, prepare a report that: (a) For each fund or ledger account, shows: (i) the source and amount of all money collected, earned, and received during the fiscal year; and ... (c) Identifies the impact fee funds ... by: ... (ii) The project from which the impact fees were collected ..."
+Criteria: UCA 11-36a-601 states, "A local political subdivision that collects an impact fee shall: ...
+(4) At the end of each fiscal year, prepare a report that: (a) For each fund or ledger account, shows: (i) the source and amount of all money collected, earned, and received during the fiscal year; and (ii) each expenditure from the fund or ledger account; (b) accounts for all impact fee funds that the local political subdivision has on hand at the end of the fiscal year; (c) Identifies the impact fee funds ... by: (i) the year in which the impact fee funds were received; (ii) The project from which the impact fees were collected; (iii) the project for which the impact fee funds are budgeted; and (iv) the projected schedule for expenditure."

-Cause: The District was unaware of what was required to be reported in the impact fees on hand section of its impact fee schedule dated December 31, 2021.
+Cause: The District was unaware of what was required to be reported in its impact fee schedule dated December 31, 2022.

-Effect: The District's impact fees on hand section of its impact fee schedule dated December 31, 2021 does not include the required information.
+Effect: The District's impact fee schedule dated December 31, 2022 does not include the required information.